top of page

 The Goals of the Marianist Family Encounters Project ~ explained

-This article articulates the goals of the multi-year journey envisioned through the Marianist Family's Encounter Project.
+This article articulates the goals of the multi-year journey envisioned through the Marianist Family Encounters Project.
 It also describes how these goals relate to the five Characteristics of Marianist Education, the seven commitments of the Global Compact on Education, and the seven goals of the Laudato Si' Action Platform.
 Ours is an integrated approach at the intersection of the cry of the earth, the cry of the poor, and the gift of our Marianist charism.

-Purpose of the Marianist Encounter Goals
+Purpose of the Marianist Encounters Goals

-The Marianist Encounter Goals are a set of 5 broad goals endorsed by the Marianist Family Encounter Project in order to guide a 7-year journey of each of the branches, institutions, organizations, and communities of the Marianist Family in two initiatives endorsed by Pope Francis: the Laudato Si Action Platform (LSAP) and the Global Compact on Education (GCE).
-These Marianist Encounter Goal themes combine the many stated goals of both papal initiatives within a framework that is more concise and also approached from the distinctive language and viewpoint of the Marianist charism.
+The Marianist Encounters Goals are a set of 5 broad goals endorsed by the Marianist Family Encounters Project in order to guide a 7-year journey of each of the branches, institutions, organizations, and communities of the Marianist Family in two initiatives endorsed by Pope Francis: the Laudato Si Action Platform (LSAP) and the Global Compact on Education (GCE).
+These Marianist Encounters Goal themes combine the many stated goals of both papal initiatives within a framework that is more concise and also approached from the distinctive language and viewpoint of the Marianist charism.
 Both papal initiatives (i.e. the LSAP and GCE) are proposed as multi-year journeys that entail a process of reflection, action, and evaluation towards their stated goals.
-By synthesizing the goals of these initiatives within a Marianist framework, the Marianist Encounter Goals help to combine these various initiatives into a single journey in which each committed branch or institution initiates a process of reflection, action, and evaluation in order to make a substantive improvement to its overall contribution towards the 5 Marianist Encounter Goals.
+By synthesizing the goals of these initiatives within a Marianist framework, the Marianist Encounters Goals help to combine these various initiatives into a single journey in which each committed branch or institution initiates a process of reflection, action, and evaluation in order to make a substantive improvement to its overall contribution towards the 5 Marianist Encounters Goals.

-In order to help frame the stated goals of each papal initiative, the Marianist Family Encounter Project has made intentional use of the Characteristics of Marianist Education (CMEs), which are used by Marianist-sponsored schools and universities and applicable to all of us as nonformal educators.
-The Marianist Encounter Goals neither add nor subtract any concepts or commitments from the 7 goals of the LSAP, the 7 goals of the GCE, or the 5 CMEs.
+In order to help frame the stated goals of each papal initiative, the Marianist Family Encounter Project has made intentional use of the Characteristics of Marianist Education (CMEs), which are used by Marianist-sponsored schools and universities and are applicable to all of us as nonformal educators.
+The Marianist Encounters Goals neither add nor subtract any concepts or commitments from the 7 goals of the LSAP, the 7 goals of the GCE, or the 5 CMEs.

-Any branch, institution, or community that has already committed to one or more of the LSAP, GCE, or CMEs should not view the Marianist Encounter Goals as an additional commitment.
+Any branch, institution, or community that has already committed to one or more of the LSAP, GCE, or CMEs should not view the Marianist Encounters Goals as an additional commitment.
 On the contrary, the intention is to provide greater clarity by synthesizing these 19 various goals and characteristics into a more manageable set of 5 goals.
-Therefore, although the richness of each of these Marianist Encounter Goals can and should be unpacked by studying the various sources to which they refer, Marianist branches and institutions may use the framework of the Marianist Encounter Goals to focus conversations and transformative actions in a more manageable way.
-In other words, Marianist branches or institutions that have already committed to the LSAP, GCE, and/or CMEs are invited to view a commitment to the Marianist Encounter Goals as a recommitment to the goals and characteristics to which they have already dedicated themselves in an intentional, renewed, and potentially more holistic manner.
+Therefore, although the richness of each of these Marianist Encounters Goals can and should be unpacked by studying the various sources to which they refer, Marianist branches and institutions may use the framework of the Marianist Encounters Goals to focus conversations and transformative actions in a more manageable way.
+In other words, Marianist branches or institutions that have already committed to the LSAP, GCE, and/or CMEs are invited to view a commitment to the Marianist Encounters Goals as a recommitment to the goals and characteristics to which they have already dedicated themselves in an intentional, renewed, and potentially more holistic manner.

-In short: Use these Marianist Encounter Goals to help consolidate and focus conversation around the commitments your branch or institution has already made to the Laudato Si Action Platform, Global Compact on Education, Characteristics of Marianist Education, or other mission-related goals and characteristics to which you are committed.
+In short: Use these Marianist Encounters Goals to help consolidate and focus conversation around the commitments your branch or institution has already made to the Laudato Si Action Platform, Global Compact on Education, Characteristics of Marianist Education, or other mission-related goals and characteristics to which you are committed.

-The Marianist Encounter Goals
+The Marianist Encounters Goals

 Goal 1 – Promote Justice, Peace, and the Integrity of Creation